nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Access Nevada Civil Court Records For Free

-The ECF/PACER system allows free online access to court records under certain .circumstances.
+The ECF/PACER system allows free online access to court records under certain circumstances.
 Likewise, courts generally provide free access to court records maintained on public terminals at the Clerk's Office.
 The Clerk of Courts may also waive associated access fees if the requester qualifies.
 However, sensitive documents and private information are not available.
 To access these records, the requester must present a court order to the official custodian of the record.

 How to Seal Civil Court Records in Nevada